The Saloon is dark, dank, wooden, narrow, and potentially dangerous. Stepping inside is like entering an abandoned mineshaft.

 The band has finished their break and begun their next set.
 The riser is small enough that the bass player has to stand off the stage, against the back wall, directly in front of the door to the Saloon’s Gentlemen’s Room.

-My eyes have been transfixed all night on this bassist, because in the half-light of the bar he is indistinguishable from Fred Mertz, and growing more so with each gulp of beer.
+My eyes have been transfixed on this bassist all night, because in the half-light of the bar he is indistinguishable from Fred Mertz, and growing more so with each gulp of beer.

 Fred Mertz rocking the bass guitar in a divey blues bar, a visual both surreal and so real.

-Surreal because I grew up in a very provincial time, when rock and rollers were eternally 20-somethings with hair and attitudes to match.
+Surreal because I grew up in very provincial times, when rock and rollers were eternally 20-somethings with hair and attitudes to match.
 There were strict delineations of who could rock and who couldn’t rock in those days.
 Anybody who could be legitimately compared to Fred Mertz could not rock.

 So real because rock and roll has in fact become an old man’s game.
 This is that strange January 2016 week when it did nothing but rain in San Francisco, and the media was abuzz with the deaths of David Bowie and Glenn Frey.
 Even news of poor Dallas Taylor’s death started going viral.
 The small detail that Taylor had really died a year before, on Jan.
 18 2015, is not important.
 Taylor’s actual death garnered little social media fanfare when it happened, but now his obituary is going viral because it feeds the trending hashtag of iconic 70s forever young rock stars checking out.
 Lemmy’s death, which happened between Christmas and New Year’s Eve 2015, already seemed like ancient history at that point.